John Mitchell (rugby union): United States

 In March 2017, Mitchell led the United States to their first ever Americas Rugby Championship title, with victories over Brazil (51–3), Canada (51–34), Chile (57–9) and Uruguay (29–23) heading into the final week.
-Both the United States and Argentina XV were level on points leading into the Championship decider in the final week, which saw them draw for the second consecutive year - a bonus-point try in overtime to level the score and see the United States finish with 22 points on the table to Argentina's 21.
+Both the United States and Argentina XV were level on points leading into the Championship decider in the final week, which saw them draw for the second consecutive year – a bonus-point try in overtime to level the score and see the United States finish with 22 points on the table to Argentina's 21.

-Several problems emerged with Mitchell's coaching.
-Mitchell refused to relocate to the United States, attempting to coach the team from his home in South Africa.
-Mitchell also refused to help American rugby coaches develop.

-It was announced in late May 2017 that Mitchell would leave the USA Eagles after their 2019 Rugby World Cup Qualifiers play-offs against Canada in July, so he could return to the Blue Bulls.
-His last four-match campaign as the Eagles head coach saw Mitchell win just one game, with two losses and a draw.
-Their two losses came as part of the June international window, a 55–19 loss to Ireland before a first ever loss to Georgia at home, 21–17.
-Despite this, Mitchell helped the United States qualify for the 2019 Rugby World Cup as Americas 1, the first time they had done so with previous attempts seeing the States qualify as Americas 2 or 3.
+Mitchell helped the United States qualify for the 2019 Rugby World Cup as Americas 1, the first time they had done so with previous attempts seeing the States qualify as Americas 2 or 3.
 This came after they drew the first leg, Canada at home, 28–28, before the return fixture the following week in San Diego, which saw the Eagles win 52–16.

-Mitchell left the United States with a 53% win rate, 8-7-1 in sixteen test matches.
-During his tenure, the U.S. lost to lowly-ranked Brazil in 2016, and the U.S. dropped in the World Rugby Rankings from 16th to 17th.
-In 2017 he led the Eagles to winning the Americas Rugby Championship, the US first major tournament victory since the 1924 Olympics.